wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-capture-image.md

 **See Also:** [Azure Linux Agent User Guide](/documentation/articles/virtual-machines-linux-agent-user-guide)

 [Azure Management Portal]: http://manage.windowsazure.cn
-[How to Log on to a Virtual Machine Running Linux]: virtual-machines-linux-how-to-log-on.md
+[How to Log on to a Virtual Machine Running Linux]: /documentation/articles/virtual-machines-linux-how-to-log-on
-[About Virtual Machine Images in Azure]: virtual-machines-images.md
+[About Virtual Machine Images in Azure]: /documentation/articles/virtual-machines-images
-[How to Create a Custom Virtual Machine]: virtual-machines-linux-create-custom.md
+[How to Create a Custom Virtual Machine]: /documentation/articles/virtual-machines-linux-create-custom
-[How to Attach a Data Disk to a Virtual Machine]: storage-windows-attach-disk.md
+[How to Attach a Data Disk to a Virtual Machine]: /documentation/articles/storage-windows-attach-disk
-[How to Create a Virtual Machine Running Linux]: virtual-machines-linux-tutorial.md
+[How to Create a Linux Virtual Machine]: /documentation/articles/virtual-machines-linux-create-custom